Tesyl-sro/shopware-stack/README.md

     - Memory limit: *512MB*

 ## Getting started
+Before you start, you may change the default database password in [the compose file](./docker-compose.yml).
+Do not attempt to create additional database users, you cannot grant permissions due to how restricted the database is.
+If you really want this, you'll need to at least temporarily open the MySQL port on the container.

 1. Install Docker using [these](https://docs.docker.com/engine/install/) instructions.
 2. Download this repo as a zip to your server.
 3. Extract the archive.